Tsitsipas fights back to beat Thiem and claim ATP Finals title

 But he edged the tiebreak.
 Tsitsipas saved one set point with an athletic volley but then offered up another chance which Thiem took by landing a powerful first serve.

-Tsistipas responded to the setback by winning 16 of the first 18 points of a second set he bagged in 25 minutes.
+Tsistipas’s response was emphatic.
+He won 16 of the first 18 points of a second set he bagged in 25 minutes.

-Thiem did well to hold serve at the start of the decider but when he slapped a backhand into the net to hand Tsitsipas the first break it appeared the match was slipping away.
+Under siege Thiem showed guts to hold serve at the start of the decider but when he slapped a backhand into the net to hand Tsitsipas the first break in the third game it appeared the match was slipping away.

-The Austrian, whose run to the final will see him end the year ranked fourth in the world, responded by throwing the kitchen sink at his groundstrokes, levelling the set at 3-3.
+The Austrian, whose run to the final will see him end the year ranked fourth in the world, then went for broke, throwing the kitchen sink at Tsitsipas as his groundstrokes rocked the Greek and he leveled the set at 3-3.

-With both players refusing to take a backward step it always looked like a tiebreak would be required to separate them and so it proved.
+Twice Tsitsipas nervelessly held serve to stay afloat as the final moved into a final-set tiebreak for the first time since 2005 and only the fourth time in the event’s 50-year history.

-As the crowd chanted “Tsitsipas...Tsitsipas”, the Greek displayed the coolest head in the house to take the title and pocket a cheque for $2.6 million.
+Tsitsipas said after beating Federer that he would love an army of fans like the Swiss great.
+So it was music to his ears as “Tsitsipas...Tsitsipas” rang around the cavernous hall.

 Reporting by Martyn Herman; Editing by Christian Randedge and Ken Ferris